khoacao2k4/Atlatl/README.md

 ## License

-This project is part of a university capstone program for CS 620.
+This project is part of the University of Wisconsin - Madison Capstone Program for CS 620.

 ## Contact